Copula-based Sensitivity Analysis for Multi-Treatment Causal Inference with Unobserved Confounding: Modeling Choice Details

 In practice, inference for the true posterior is intractable and so a variational approximation, called the encoder, $q_\phi(u \mid t)$, is used in place of the true posterior.
 Typically the encoder is chosen to be a normal distribution with mean and variance which are non-linear functions of the input, $q_\phi = N(\mu_\phi(t), \sigma^2_\phi(t))$.
 A crucial question is that how well the Gaussian encoder approximates the true posterior; improving the variational approximation to the true latent variable posterior is an area of active research.
 In this work, we follow a common strategy of using the encoder learned by the VAE as the proposal distribution in an importance sampler \citep{lopez2020decision}.

 Specifically, we apply a variant of the Constant-Variance Variational Autoencoder (CV-VAE) \citep{ghosh2019variational} to infer the conditional confounder distribution, $f(u \mid t) \sim N(\mu_{u|t}, \Sigma_{u|t})$, in which $\Sigma_{u|t}$ does not depend on the level of $t$.
 We use the importance sampling to improve estimates of the conditional mean $\mu_{u\mid t}$, and posterior variance, $\Sigma_{u\mid t}$.
-While this appraoch only yields an approximation to the true posterior, we demonstrate the practical effectiveness of this approach in Sections \ref{sec:simulation} and \ref{sec:application}.
+While this approach only yields an approximation to the true posterior, we demonstrate the practical effectiveness of this approach in Section \ref{sec:simulation} and in Appendix \ref{sec:movie}.